BlogBlocks/Context-Free-in-Jupyter-Notebook/README.md

 # Context-Free-in-Jupyter-Notebook
 Learn Context-Free using Jupyter notebook as an editor and execution platform

 Jupyter makes a fantastic editor.
-The notebook can contain links,examples, snippits and more.
+The notebook can contain links, hints, examples, snippits and more.
+It works great as a Context-Free editor.

 A couple cells can even be used to create a database to save searchable information.
 Code may also be saved, searched and retrieved.

-* NOTICE Code must encoded base64 to be stored and then uncoded to display.
+* NOTICE If code stored in a database it must encoded base64 to be stored and then uncoded to display.

 This repository also includes a notebook to create Sqlite and Mysqld databases.
 Mysql converts the "Code" field to base64 and back to regular text for viewing and cut and paste.